 This service will cost you hundreds of dollars (depending on the account contract's size) plus the fee for FTMO Challenge.
 This would be the initial investment, and then he would take some share from the profit split for the monthly payout.
-So, instead of having a Profit Split from FTMO with up to 90%, you would eventually have only 35%.
+So, instead of having a Profit Split from FTMO with up to 90%, you would eventually have half of it.

 Everything sounds great.
 Right?

 Unfortunately, we never found any service that would be successful from our profound internal and external research.
 Those services always follow the same scenario, and in just a few days, you will see a rule violation in your account.
 The provider will stop communicating with you, block you on social networks, and enjoy the earned money you sent him for his scam promise.
 Instead of the promised profits from FTMO Account, you have just blown away your own $1,000, and the scammer just did fake business.

 Also bear in mind that the maximum allocation with FTMO is $400,000.
 This means that any violation of this rule can be easily detected by our trading department.

 Fake accounts on the social media network